top of page

 Kaiju Go! is a Japanese monster film, art, and toy showcase headlined by a double feature film screening.
 It also features guest artists and toy vendors from the kaiju, tokusatsu, and designer toy worlds.

-What does my general admission ticket cover?
+What does my all-access ticket cover?

 What time does the event start and end?